Bologna fights back from 2 goals down to beat Crotone 3-2

 Crotone remained eight points from safety.

-There is a relegation fight later as 18th-place Cagliari visits Spezia.
+Cagliari almost fought back from two goals down but had a late goal ruled out for offside in a 2-1 defeat at fellow struggler Spezia.
 The match between Serie A leader Inter Milan and Sassuolo was postponed because of coronavirus cases in the Nerazzurri camp.

 Crotone took the lead in the 32nd minute as Messias’ free kick went past everyone and into the bottom corner.